Managing an EAM / CMMS Selection

 C. Scott MacMillan and Lance Morris, Cohesive Information Solutions Inc.

 Maintenance touches many business areas and systems, and all parties want a solution that best serves their own needs.
-It may seem counterintuitive, but some companies give precedence to nonmaintenance organizations when making maintenance system decisions, and then fail to achieve the full scope of intended benefits.
+It may seem counterintuitive, but some companies give precedence to non-maintenance organizations when making a CMMS selection or other maintenance decisions, and then fail to achieve the full scope of intended benefits.
 Other plants give maintenance free reign without considering the big picture impact.

 The tug-of-war between decision makers can make or break the success of an EAM/CMMS implementation.
-This article addresses the delicate balance of wants and needs, and how they apply in the application selection process.
+This article addresses the delicate balance of wants and needs, and how they apply to CMMS selection.

 Acknowledge the Needs